zq99/pgn2data/README.md

 | move_sequence                  | Sequence of moves upto current position                                 |

+## Contributions

+Contributions are welcome, all modifications should come with appropriate tests demonstrating an issue has been resolved, or new functionality is working as intended.

+All tests can be run by doing the following:

+    from testing.tests import run_all_tests
+    run_all_tests()

 ## Acknowledgements

 This project makes use of the [python-chess](https://github.com/niklasf/python-chess) library.